Phoebe Snow

-Phoebe Snow (born Phoebe Ann Laub; July 17, 1950 – April 26, 2011) was an American roots music singer-songwriter and guitarist, known for her hit 1974 and 1975 songs "San Francisco Bay Blues", "Poetry Man", "Harpo's Blues", and her credited guest vocals backing Paul Simon on "Gone at Last".
-She recorded "San Francisco Bay Blues" also.
-She was described by The New York Times as a "contralto grounded in a bluesy growl and capable of sweeping over four octaves."
+Phoebe Snow (born Phoebe Ann Laub; July 17, 1950 – April 26, 2011) was an American roots music singer-songwriter and guitarist, known for her hit 1974 and 1975 songs "Poetry Man" and "Harpo's Blues", and her credited guest vocals on Paul Simon’s "Gone at Last".
+She was described by The New York Times as a "contralto grounded in a bluesy growl and capable of sweeping over four octaves".
 Snow also sang numerous commercial jingles for many U.S. products during the 1980s and 1990s, including General Foods International Coffees, Salon Selectives, and Stouffer's.
-Snow experienced success in Australia in the late 1970s and early 1980s with five top 100 albums in that territory.
+Snow experienced success in Australia in the late 1970s and early 1980s with five top 100 albums in that country.
 In 1995 she recorded a gospel album with Sisters of Glory.

-Early life, family and education
+Early life and education

 Phoebe Ann Laub was born in New York City in 1950, and raised in a musical household in which Delta blues, Broadway show tunes, Dixieland jazz, classical music, and folk music recordings were played around the clock.
 Her father, Merrill Laub, an exterminator by trade, had an encyclopedic knowledge of American film and theater and was also an avid collector and restorer of antiques.
 Her mother, Lili Laub, was a dance teacher who had performed with the Martha Graham group.
 She was Jewish.

 Snow was raised in Teaneck, New Jersey, and graduated from Teaneck High School in 1968.
 She subsequently attended Shimer College in Mount Carroll, Illinois, but did not graduate.
 As a student, she carried her prized Martin 000-18 acoustic guitar from club to club in Greenwich Village, playing and singing on amateur nights.
-Her stage name came from an early 1900s fictional character featured in Delaware, Lackawanna and Western Railroad ads.
-In painted and later photographic print images, the young woman 'Phoebe Snow' was dressed all in white to emphasize the cleanliness of the line's passenger trains.
-(Lackawanna's locomotives at the time burned anthracite coal which created less soot than bituminous coal.)
+Her stage name came from an early 1900s fictional character featured in Delaware, Lackawanna, and Western Railroad ads.
+In painted and later photographic print images, the young woman "Phoebe Snow" was dressed all in white to emphasize the cleanliness of the line's passenger trains.
+(Lackawanna's locomotives at the time burned anthracite coal, which created less soot than bituminous coal.)